lyteword/chspurgeon-tod/volume-7/psalm-137.md

 — *J. J. Stewart Perowne.*

-**Whole Psalm.** Several of the Psalms obviously refer to the time of the Babylonian captivity...The captives' mournful sentiments of pensive melancholy and weary longing during its long and weary continuance constitute the burden of the hundred and thirty-seventh.
+**Whole Psalm.** Several of the Psalms obviously refer to the time of the Babylonian captivity...
+The captives' mournful sentiments of pensive melancholy and weary longing during its long and weary continuance constitute the burden of the hundred and thirty-seventh.
 It was probably written by some gifted captive Levite at the time.
 Some suppose it to have been composed by Jeremiah, the prophet of tears, and sent to his countrymen in the land of their exile, in order to awaken fond memories of the past and sustain a lively hope for the future; and certainly the ode is worthy even of his pen, for it is one of the sweetest, most plaintive, and exquisitely beautiful elegies in any language.
 It is full of heart melting, tear bringing pathos.
 The moaning of the captive, the wailing of the exile, and the sighing of the saints are heard in every line.— *W. Ormiston, in "The Study,"* 1874.

 **Whole Psalm.** Here,

-1\.The melancholy captives cannot enjoy themselves, Ps 137:1-2.
+1\.
+The melancholy captives cannot enjoy themselves, Ps 137:1-2.

-2\.They cannot humour their proud oppressors, Ps 137:3-4.
+2\.
+They cannot humour their proud oppressors, Ps 137:3-4.

-3\.They cannot forget Jerusalem, Ps 137:5-6.
+3\.
+They cannot forget Jerusalem, Ps 137:5-6.

-4\.They cannot forget Edom and Babylon, Ps 137:7-9.— *Matthew Henry.*
+4\.
+They cannot forget Edom and Babylon, Ps 137:7-9.— *Matthew Henry.*

 **Verse 1.** *By the rivers of Babylon.* The canals of Babylon itself, probably (comp.
 Ps 137:2.)— *William Kay.*